Chicago campaign volunteer shot while recording video, passing out flyers

 CHICAGO — A man was shot while campaigning for an aldermanic candidate in West Englewood, and the shooting was captured on video.

-Maxwell Little says he was handing out flyers for 15th Ward candidate Joseph Williams Sunday afternoon.
+Maxwell Little said he was handing out flyers for 15th Ward candidate Joseph Williams Sunday afternoon near 66th Street and Marshfield Avenue.

 Little was recording himself and encouraging others to support Williams, when someone started shooting.
 He was shot in the leg.
+He told police a man wearing a mask came out of nowhere and started firing.

+Little drove himself to the hospital.
+He is expected to make a full recovery.

 In a post on Facebook, Little said he believes it was a targeted shooting.

-He wrote, “Whoever tried to kill me failed.
+He wrote, "Whoever tried to kill me failed.
 My political views will not change no matter what.
 More than 6 shots were fired at me by a masked man.
 This was no random shooting.
 Someone wanted me dead.
 The bullet went through.
-God is great”
+God is great"

 No one is in custody.